 The arrangement of our place today in no way represents what it once was at any time since the last ice age.
-There is obviously a major disparity between the preponderance of grasslands under aboriginal management versus the amount of forest cover I maintain here today.
-So this project is a "native plant restoration," not a "habitat restoration" per se as was intended when it began.
+There is obviously a major disparity between the preponderance of grasslands under aboriginal management versus the amount I can weed plus the amount of forest cover I maintain here today.
+So this project is a "native plant restoration," not a "habitat restoration" per se.